aseigo/packer/README.md

 ## Installation

-Packer can be installed by by adding `pack` to your list of dependencies in `mix.exs`:
+Packer can be installed by by adding `packer` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do